Sanders Scholars Program

 - proposed exposure to the profession both within and beyond KU Libraries

 Each year the Dean of Libraries shall appoint a committee to review nominations and make a recommendation to the dean.
 The selection committee will consist of three librarians (one of whom has previously served as a Sanders Scholar mentor).
-No librarian proposing a Sanders Scholar project is eligible to serve on the selection committee.
+No librarian proposing a Sanders Scholars project is eligible to serve on the selection committee.